MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/cim-error.md

 ---
-Description: 'CIM\_Error is a specialized class that contains information about the severity, cause, recommended actions and other data related to the failure of a CIM Operation.
-Instances of this type MAY be included as part of the response to a CIM Operation.'
+Description: CIM\_Error is a specialized class that contains information about the severity, cause, recommended actions and other data related to the failure of a CIM Operation.
+Instances of this type MAY be included as part of the response to a CIM Operation.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '1cc46b41-752a-42ee-97b2-a3ae0256c124'
+ms.assetid: 1cc46b41-752a-42ee-97b2-a3ae0256c124
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Error class'
+title: CIM\_Error class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Error class